Word Meanings - TERM - Book Publishers vocabulary database

 A small poniard; a stiletto.
 An instrument for examining wounds and fistulas, and for passing setons, and the like; a probe, -- called also specillum.
 A stiff wire, inserted in catheters or other tubular instruments to maintain their shape - FORESHADOW

-To shadow or typi Dryden. - PREREQUISITE
+To shadow or typi Dryden. - CREBRICOSTATE

 The act or state of recontinuing. - SAGEBRUSH STATE